 By and large, economic ‘fences’ allowed for economic activity within a controlled environment that restricted competition, especially in highly profitable niches, as economic rivalry could easily escalate to antagonism and violence.
 Although many modern historians interpret them as discriminatory, these restrictions, also indicated in Jewish communal rulings, were the product of a complex multifaith reality.
 Far from facilitating total separation between the two communities, they reinforced coexistence, but also usually came at a price to one or both sides.

 While theoretically narrowing down economic opportunities for Jews, in everyday life economic restrictions were circumvented as much as possible and often breached altogether.
 In an attempt to better enforce these regulations, the Sejm in Piotrkow (1538) ruled that “Jews do not have unlimited freedom of trade, but they ought to follow the rules of our kingdom and observe the pacts which were signed in given cities.”
 Although conceptual ‘fences’ were more liable to be trespassed than physical barriers, their importance was often manifested in transferring existing or potential conflicts from the market square to the court room.
-In addition to providing the involved parties with the possibility of litigation as an alternative to unregulated conflict, they also introduced frameworks for future litigations, thus preventing unnecessary cases and protracted legal procedures and enabling reconciliation.
+In addition to providing the involved parties with the possibility of litigation as an alternative to unregulated conflict, they also introduced basic procedures for future cases, thus preventing unnecessary or protracted legal procedures.

 As Jewish economic activity as such has been widely researched, I will discuss it only briefly, from the perspective of Christian-Jewish day-to-day coexistence and crisis management.
 Economically, Kazimierz was a satellite town that enjoyed a symbiosis both with the central city of Cracow and with the fellow satellite town of Kleparz.
 By most accounts originating as an auxiliary colony of craftsmen, Kazimierz continued to uphold its tradition of craftsmanship after receiving city rights (1335) and other privileges, among them the right to a weekly bazaar and occasional fairs.
 To avoid competition, the weekly bazaar was set on Thursdays, when there was no bazaar in Cracow or Kleparz.
 Fairs were held on June 24 (St. Johanan the Baptist), August 24 (St. Bartolomeo) and November 1 (The Day of All Saints).
 Between August 24 (St. Bartolomeo) and January 6 (Three Kings), a free meat bazaar was held at the Kazimierz town square every Saturday.

 Within the entire metropolitan area, Cracovian merchants and craftsmen enjoyed the most privileges.
-Inhabitants of Kazimierz nevertheless enjoyed some trade rights in the capital, including permission to sell their products and purchase necessary materials, Extending to the trade of cloth and metal, this privilege encouraged the further development of craftsmanship in town.
+Inhabitants of Kazimierz nevertheless enjoyed some trade rights in the capital, including permission to sell their products and purchase materials necessary for their craft.
+Extending to the trade of cloth and metal, this privilege encouraged the further development of craftsmanship in Kazimierz .
 Since Kazimierz had its own centrally located brick Cloth Halls and a weighing scale for metals (pensa metallorum), it became an important part of metal- and cloth-related trade and craftsmanship in the metropolitan area.
 Like Cracow, Kazimierz had the right to build slaughterhouses and transport alcohol.
 It could also establish so called “stationes,” stalls that served craftsmen as workshops and showrooms.
 The majority of stalls were located across the twenty market halls in the town center of Kazimierz, while the remaining stalls were dispersed all over town.
 Food and low-value commodities were sold in wooden huts or simply on benches.
 Alcohol was produced and sold in the town’s periphery.
 While Kazimierz was no competition to Cracow, it successfully complemented its market, not only in crafts but also in the cattle trade.
 The town had an auxiliary market square that served the cattle trade, known as the canine or cattle market.
 On the state level, Kazimierz had the same customs privileges as Cracow.